 PAF is far from static with changes being made daily, based on property and business owners informing Royal Mail directly or the postmen and women delivering the mail making note of changes.

-Altogether these changes total around 4,000 per day, including new houses being added, demolished buildings being removed and organisation names being updated when businesses move premises.
+Altogether these changes can total thousands per day, including new houses being added, demolished buildings being removed and organisation names being updated when businesses move premises.

-That’s a lot of addresses to overlook - without them you might be missing a vital part of the address to ensure a package is delivered to the correct apartment, or your customers will have to manually edit their address to add this in, risking mistakes being made.
+That’s a lot of addresses to overlook - without them you might be missing a vital part of the address to ensure a package is delivered to the correct apartment, or your customers will have to manually edit their address to add this in, risking mistakes, inconsistencies, and customer frustration.

-The British Forces Post Office (BFPO) is a separate postal service for the men and women serving in HM Forces around the world, with addresses which don’t include geographic information, to allow mail to be sent to someone regardless of where they are currently stationed.
+The British Forces Post Office (BFPO) is a separate postal service for those serving in HM Forces around the world, with addresses which don’t include geographic information, to allow mail to be sent to someone regardless of where they are currently stationed.